Scifiler-sys/Java-Curriculum/Wk8/Day1/React/Readme.md

     * In React, you will see that we still have to manually setup a lot of things just to use it
         * Heck, React by default doesn't have routing, we need to get another dependency just to do that

+## What is a component?
+* It is a single UI/graphic that is independent and reusable.
+* You can think of puzzle pieces, by itself it has a piece of a picture, together with other puzzle pieces you get an image
+* TLDR: you make components to reuse them in your website and they are a tiny piece of your app that makes up a whole page
+* Class Component - They are components made by creating a class and extending React.Component
+* Function Component - They are components made by creating a function

+## JSX
+* An extension of JavaScript.
+* It gives us all the power to combine both HTMl and JS and have them pass/use data pretty easily
+* This goes back to the philosophy React believes in, which everything should be at one place
+* Less known reasons why use JSX:
+    * We heavily use JavaScript to render our webpages and that comes with some major risks with JS injection attacks (Also known as XSS).
+Using JSX prevents such attacks.
+* Ex: Storing an HTML element into a JS variable, using JS variable to display on a HTML element